sajjad960/eastnetic_task/MainTask/readme.md

 node app.js
 ```

-Then you will get the json file of 10 ads into the /data folder.
+Then you will get the json file of 10 ads into the /data folder with timestamp.<br/>
+Note: When you will run app.js several times, you will get more ads with more json file.